 Free Arguments extends Waerea’s interest in actively provoking and engaging in social dissensus in public places.
 Holding a hand-drawn cardboard sign with the provocation ‘FREE ARGUMENTS’, Waerea’s objective is to argue with strangers in urban and suburban environments.
 In this regard, Free Arguments is an open-ended and public process that gives agency to the tension inherent in disagreement and suggestions for change.
 On Tuesday 9 October, the day before the opening of Hybrid Spring, the artist will be taking Free Arguments to the streets of Te Whanganui-a-Tara.
 Members of the public are invited to engage in an undirected free exchange with the artist that promises contention and contradiction, but no predetermined outcomes.

-Hybrid Spring also includes a text by Hugo Robinson, developed in conversation with the artists, to be released during the exhibition.
+Hybrid Spring also includes a text by Hugo Robinson, developed in conversation with the artists.

 Deborah Rundle is an artist living and working in Tāmaki Makaurau.
 Principally utilising text, she investigates the ways in which power plays out in the social and political domain in order to muse on possibilities for change.
 She is also a member of the art collective Public Share, which combines object making and site exploration with social engagement and critique.
 Earlier this year Deborah returned from an artist residency in Rome, where she focused on the Prison Notebooks of the Italian Neo-Marxist Antonio Gramsci.
 Recent exhibitions include: March Mostra, BSR Gallery, Rome, Italy, 2018; Molly Morpeth Canaday 3D Awards Exhibition, Whakatāne Museum and Gallery, 2018; The Tomorrow People, Adam Art Gallery, Wellington, 2017; DOWN TIME, Play_station Gallery, Wellington, 2017.